district09/check_netapp_ontap/README.md

 Usage:
 1. Extract the contents of check_netapp_ontapi.zip to a temp directory and then navigate to it.
 2. Copy the contents of NetApp/* to your /usr/lib/perl5 directory to install the required version of the NetApp Perl SDK.
-3. Copy check_netapp_ontapi.pl script to your nagios libexec folder.
+3. Copy check_netapp_ontapi.pl script to your nagios libexec folder and set the correct permissions

 --hostname, -H
 Hostname or address of the cluster administrative interface.